digital twins

 6. The physical object parameters, processes, or maintenance schedules are adjusted accordingly.

-Digital twins reduce the complexity of the real world to the information necessary for decision-making.
-This makes the technology welcome across many industries.
+The process is then repeated based on the new data.
+Digital twins reduce the complexity of the real world to the information necessary for decision-making, which is why the technology is welcome across many industries.

 Of course, virtual modeling doesn’t work as well for every business.
 Its implementation comes with a hefty price tag and may make little to no economic sense for simple products.
 Virtual models suit complex and large-scale projects and multi-component mechanisms, finding the most successful applications in